Gramercy Car Accident Lawyer

 - DUI/DWI Driving: Technically this can go under reckless driving, but it’s a major problem in itself.
 Driving while intoxicated is one of the leading causes of death on the roadways.
 If you were involved in an accident with a drunk driver, their BAC alone may prove their negligence in the case.

 Even if you feel like you know what caused your accident, wait on making statements.
 A police officer will ask your version of the events for their police report, but you should never admit guilt.
 Although it may seem like an accident is your fault, there could be something bigger at play.
-So, make sure that you contact a Manhattan car accident attorney before admitting any fault in your accident.
+So, make sure that you contact an NYC car accident attorney before admitting any fault in your accident.

 What are the common types of car accidents in New York City?